 We will heed current Public Health England (PHE) and Government advice and take measures as needed to protect the best interests of our clients, supporters, volunteers and staff.

 Please be assured that we are taking the UK Coronavirus situation very seriously and are regularly reviewing the possible impact on our services.
+We are currently running Support Sessions via Zoom across the UK with support from the National Lottery and other funders.
+To be notified of these please join our community and opt-in to support group news.
 All face-to-face support groups have been temporarily suspended and we will regularly review the situation to protect those attending and the volunteers who run them.
-In the event of the lockdown being lifted, everyone should check the website to see if a support group is still running just before travelling.
+In the event of the restrictions being lifted, everyone should check the website to see if a support group is still running just before travelling.
 This is a fast-changing situation and emails do not always reach people in time.
-We are looking at other ways to offer peer support which will probably take the form of Zoom video chat support.
-More details to follow.

 Support for children